michael-heyns/i2cio/README.md

                       Example: 38 (or 0x38)
         [w/]        = An optional width specifier: Options are: 8/, 16/, 24/
                       Example: 16/3006 (or 16/0x3006) means 16-bit value 0x3006.
-                      If nothing specified, the 8/ is assumed. reg         = The I2C device register to read
+                      If nothing specified, then 8/ is assumed. reg         = The I2C device register to read
-                      Example: 52 (or 0x52) means register 0x52\n
+                      Example: 52 (or 0x52) means register 0x52
                       The stand-alone [w/] is the width of the result

 ***write***